 Hi, I’m Martina, the human behind Comfort Me Beets.
 I eat and write in Seattle.
-The best time in my life was in Australia, where I spent six years writing a dissertation, getting an agent, dumping an agent, losing a publishing deal, traveling, buying the freshest most amazing produce at farmers’ markets, and drinking soooo much wine.
+The best time in my life was in Australia, where I spent six years writing a dissertation, getting an agent, dumping an agent, winning The Lightship Prize First Chapter Contest (now defunct), traveling, buying the freshest most amazing produce at farmers’ markets, and drinking soooo much wine.
 Despite all of the wine or fueled by it, I managed to earn a PhD working with the smartest, most creative and sensible people I’ve ever known.
 I also met an awkward super smart sweetiepie engineer who also liked books and food and didn’t think I was weird, so I married him.
 Every minute of it was electrifying and worth the pain of hangovers and failed attempts at publishing a novel.
 The processes, experiences, and opportunities gained and missed made me into a more interesting and loving person than I could have been without them.
 And so here is my labor of love to you, dear reader.
 If I can make your day, then I have written well.

 Food Writing – why I bother